daocodedao/CivitAI-CLI/README.md

 ## Introduction

-CivitAI-CLI is a command-line interface tool designed to interact with the CivitAI API, allowing users to efficiently fetch, display, list, and download models hosted on [CivitAI](https://civitai.com).
-Utilizing `viu` for image rendering, it provides an enhanced user experience in terminals like iTerm2 and Kitty, with a fallback to ANSI display in others.
-While the tool offers several features without an API key, having one unlocks additional functionalities.
+CivitAI-CLI is a command-line interface tool created to facilitate interactions with the [CivitAI API](https://civitai.com), providing a streamlined approach to fetch, display, list, and download models hosted on CivitAI.
+The application utilizes `viu` for image rendering, ensuring an enhanced user experience in terminals like iTerm2 and Kitty, with an alternative ANSI display for others.
+Although several features are accessible without an API key, obtaining one unlocks additional functionalities.

 ## Table of Contents